bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PortCapacity_2wGIZukqb5y8_rmxPBWB8h/Documentation.md

-Indicate the cross port capacity of the distribution frame.
+Indicates the cross port capacity of the distribution frame.